 DNF update command

-To ensure all the packages are available on your Rocky or AlmaLinux 8 are up to date run the system update command.
+To ensure all the packages available on your Rocky or AlmaLinux 8 are up to date run the system update command.

 sudo dnf update